Loading [MathJax]/jax/output/HTML-CSS/jax.js

 5.3.
 The Dirichlet Random Vector

-Recall that the simplex $\mathbb{P}_k$ represents the set of all probability functions on a sample space $\Omega$ of size $k$.
+Recall that the simplex Pk represents the set of all probability functions on a sample space Ω of size k.
 The Dirichlet distribution may thus be viewed as a distribution over distributions over a finite sample space.

 Proof.
 Recall from Section 3.10 that a sum of independent Gamma RVs with the same second parameter is a Gamma RV whose parameter is the sum of the corresponding parameters.
 The rest of the proof follows from the definition of the Dirichlet distribution above.

 The R code below graphs the pdf of several Dirichlet distributions.
 Dark shades correspond to high probability and light shades correspond to low probabilities.
-Note that the pdf assigns non-zero values only to the simplex $\mathbb{P}_k$ (in this case $k=2$).
+Note that the pdf assigns non-zero values only to the simplex Pk (in this case k=2).

 library(MCMCpack)